LaunchCodeEducation/data-analysis-curriculum/content/eda-with-pandas/reading/exploring-data-with-pandas/_index.md

 We will use pandas to create, manipulate, and view data structures based on certain conditions.
 We will also cover some of the most common functions used when exploring data with pandas that we can use to our advantage during the exploration process.

 {{% notice blue Note "rocket" %}}
-In order to install pandas you will need to run the following command:
+To install pandas, you will need to run the following command:

 ```python
 pip install pandas